If you haven’t already heard, French food is absolutely HEAVENLY.

 - Croissant – again, obviously.
 The French just don’t go wrong with buttery,

-- Bread and cheese – whenever you find a bakery, or even a grocery, be sure to stop in and get yourself some bread and cheese…these make for great picnics or for cheap but filling snacks/lunch on the go!
+flaky, light, airy croissants.
+And with all the air in there, it’s really only half the carbs, right?!
+In fact, with all the carbs you’re saving you can even justify filling your croissant with chocolate Nutella!!
+Sold! - Bread and cheese – whenever you find a bakery, or even a grocery, be sure to stop in and get yourself some bread and cheese…these make for great picnics or for cheap but filling snacks/lunch on the go!
 If you have the room, wine and chocolate never hurt either 😉 We packed our bread and cheese and hiked to Calanque de Sugiton to picnic (best day of our trip), which we ended in Vieux Port with the scallop risotto for a perfect day.

 - Crème Brulee – while France, Spain, and England all claim to be this classic dessert’s originating country, the first printed recipe for this dessert is from a 1691